prometheus-operator/prometheus-operator/Documentation/platform/troubleshooting.md

 ### High CPU usage by the Prometheus Operator

-There cenarios that can cause a high cpu usage by the Prometheus Operator.
+There cenarios that can cause a high CPU usage by the Prometheus Operator.
 For instance with the metrics bellow we can get the rate of reconciliations:

 ```shell
 (sum by(controller,triggered_by) (rate(prometheus_operator_triggered_total[5m]))